Mazda BT-50: Production

 European and Thai models of the Ford Ranger and Mazda BT-50 are built in Thailand.
 South African Ford Ranger and Mazda BT-50 models are built in Pretoria, South Africa.
 Latin American Mazda BT-50s are built in Colombia, replaced by the Ford Ranger T6 built in Argentina since 2012.

-Mazda BT-50 was also assembled by the Willowvale Mazda Motor Industries in Zimbabwe from 2007 to 2010 and the most significant BT-50 assembled was the one on a 2.2litre F2 petrol engine.
+Mazda BT-50 was also assembled by the Willowvale Mazda Motor Industries in Zimbabwe from 2007 to 2010 and the most significant BT-50 assembled was the one on a 2.2-litre F2 petrol engine.

 The Mazda BT-50 is neither sold nor built in Japan.